Dealing with Anxiety: Understand The Neuroscience

 1. The Thinking Mind: Cognitive Leg

-The prefrontal cortex (PFC) is the brain’s frontal lobe responsible for planning, decision-making, impulse control, and rational thinking.
+The prefrontal cortex (PFC) is the brain’s frontal lobe, responsible for planning, decision-making, impulse control, and rational thinking.
 It develops in adolescence and matures in the 20s, forming powerful connections with the amygdala, the brain’s fear-processing center.
-Stressors activating the amygdala can hijack the PFC and rational mind.
+Stressors that activate the amygdala can hijack the PFC and the rational mind.
 It influences cognitive processes and leads to emotional disregulation, irrational behaviour and negative thought patterns.
 Distortions such as catastrophizing and all-or-nothing thinking can surface when this occurs.

 A vast body of research has linked persistent stressors in early childhood to decreased connectivity between these two brain sections.
 It could explain attention problems and aggression, which spiral into problems like school avoidance and difficulties forming healthy relationships in adulthood.

-Cognitive Behavioural Therapy (CBT) is an evidence-based psychotherapy treatment that strengthens ties between the PFC and amygdala.
+Cognitive Behavioural Therapy (CBT) is evidence-based psychotherapy that strengthens the connections between the PFC and the amygdala.
 It builds neural pathways that support calm, rational thinking.
 Essentially, it retrains the brain to recognize irrational thought patterns, challenge unhelpful beliefs and replace anxious thoughts with realistic alternatives.

 2. The Physical body: Physiological Leg

-When the amygdala detects danger, it activates the Sympathetic Nervous System (SNS) by sending signals to the hypothalamus to release stress hormones like cortisol and adrenaline.
-This process evolved during prehistoric times to react to acute and short-term life-threatening events like being chased by a predator or surviving a flash flood.
+When the amygdala detects danger, it activates the Sympathetic Nervous System (SNS) by signalling the hypothalamus to release stress hormones such as cortisol and adrenaline.
+This process evolved during prehistoric times to respond to acute, short-term, life-threatening events such as being chased by a predator or surviving a flash flood.
 It activates our fight, flight, freeze, and fawn responses.
 Typical symptoms include a racing heart, tense muscles, and shallow breathing.
-It slows down other systems like digestion, allowing the body to focus all its energy on reacting to the threat.
+It slows other systems, such as digestion, allowing the body to focus all its energy on responding to the threat.

-In modern life, most of our stressors come from chronic issues, like financial challenges, problems at work, social media, family and social matters.
+In modern life, most of our stressors stem from chronic issues, such as financial challenges, work problems, social media, and family and social matters.
 Applying a system designed for short-term stress relief to prolonged circumstances leaves the SNS in a state of hyperarousal, throwing people outside their window of tolerance and unable to return to balance.

-Therapists deploy treatments like deep breathing and vagus nerve activation to activate the parasympathetic system, which helps the body return to calm.
+Therapists use techniques such as deep breathing and vagus nerve stimulation to engage the parasympathetic nervous system, helping the body return to a state of calm.
 Yoga and progressive muscle relaxation can release tension in the body.
-Exercise and movement release dopamine and serotonin to improve mood and neutralize the effects of cortisol and adrenaline.
+Exercise and movement release dopamine and serotonin, which help improve mood and counter the effects of cortisol and adrenaline.
 Good sleep hygiene, hydration and nutrition can support brain function and hormonal balance.

 When we calm the body, we signal to the brain that it’s safe, creating a feedback loop that reduces anxiety.